|

 U.R.C.

-81 NU 179 003. © Steve Bulman.
+NU 185 001. © Steve Bulman.
 Another view. © Bill Henderson.

-Ford, St. Michael & All Angels, in the grounds of
+Ford, St. Michael and All Angels.

-Glanton, St. Andrew, Anglican and U.R.C.
+is shown on an old map as Presbyterian Chapel (Scotch).
 On a visit in 2008, I could only find this

 one church, despite the OS map showing two.
 Also, Pevsner (revised edition, 2001) lists only the U.R.C. church, originally Presbyterian, but doesn't give it a